Head Coach Joe Getzin

-Getzin is entering his third season as the head volleyball coach at Winona State.
+GGetzin is entering his fifth season as the head volleyball coach at Winona State in 2018.

 In his second year the Warriors continued to show improvement, reaching the NSIC Championship game.
-The team won 20 games and were ranked 22nd in the final AVCA Poll.
+The team won 20 matches in 2015, a feat which had not been accomplished since 1993, and were ranked 22nd in the final AVCA Poll.
 During the season the Warriors had four wins over top-ten ranked opponents on the year.

 Upon completing his first season, Getzin helped lead the Warriors to one of their most successful years in program history.
 The Warriors finished 2014 with a 19-8 record and a 14-6 record in NSIC play, finishing fifth in the conference.
 Getzin's .703 win percentage in his first season at WSU marks the second-best single season win percentage in program history since LaVonne Fiereck led WSU to a 28-10 (.737) record in 1990.